 Otherwise, traditional Jewish law says that whoever sounds the ram’s horn must be learned, above bar mitzvah age, and cannot be a slave.
-However, it is important to understand that the mitzvah is to hear the shofar blasts, not to do them yourself, even if you are eligible according to your community’s norms.
+However, it is important to note that the mitzvah (commandment) is to hear the shofar blasts, not to do them yourself, even if you are eligible according to your community’s norms.

 Do different shofar blasts mean different things?
 Is there a specific order?

 Yes!
 There are three main types of blasts: Tekiah (תקיעה), Shevarim (שברים), and Teruah (תרועה).
 You will hear all three of these blasts on the holiday of Rosh Hashanah.
 On Yom Kippur, some communities will utilize all three of these blasts, while others only blow the Tekiah Gedolah.
 The order of the blasts depends on the day and specific prayer service.

 Tekiah is one single long blast of the shofar, while Shevarim is three short blasts that are sounded one right after the other.
 Teruah is a series of short blasts, also done in quick succession.
 Tekiah Gedolah is when someone blows the shofar once for as long as they can.